Before you go, why not get a free pest control quote...

-As you can see, ants are an essential part of Earth's ecosystem.
-However, they invade your property, home, or garden, they become a pest to be reckoned with.
+As you can see, ants are an essential part of the Earth’s ecosystem.
+However, they invade your property, home, or garden; they become a pest to be reckoned with.

 The red imported fire ant (RIFA) is one of the two most common fire ants found in the United States.
 These ants are known as an overly invasive species of ant and are most active during the summer months.
-In most cases, by the time you notice fire ants on your property, they have already established themselves and will be hard to eliminate.
+In most cases, when you notice fire ants on your property, they have already established themselves and will be hard to eliminate.

-Red Imported Fire Ants are similar to other types of ant species in that they have an abdomen, a thorax, and a head.
-They also have six legs, antennae, and a visible stinger.
-The RIFA have a black abdomen with a dull red color on the thorax and head.
+Red Imported Fire Ants are similar to other types of ant species in that they have an abdomen, a thorax, head, six legs, antennae, and a visible stinger.
+The RIFA has a black abdomen with a dull red color on the thorax and head.

 The life cycle of the RIFA varies depending on which ant in the hierarchy you are discussing.
 Worker ants only live around five weeks, while a fire ant queen can live closer to seven years in ideal conditions.
 Fire ant colonies with only one queen can infest an acre of land with anywhere between 40 to 150 nests and around 7 million individual ants.
 Add more queens into the mix, and you could see upwards of 200 nests and a staggering 40 million or more individual ants in just one acre of land.

 The RIFA has made its home throughout the southern United States and has spread as far north as Oklahoma and Virginia.
 The nests of fire ants are very intricate and are made up of underground chambers and tunnels.
 The soil that they remove to make their nests is typically found on top of the actual nest in mounds that can measure up to 2 feet wide and be as tall as 1 foot.
 Although this is how they prefer to nest, in dire situations, fire ants will nest in woodwork, buildings, or masonry.